-Welcome to Northern Virginia Magazine’s First-Ever Teacher of the Year Awards
+Welcome to Northern Virginia Magazine’s 2023 Teacher of the Year Awards

 Teacher of the Year Finalists

-Northern Virginia Magazine polled readers, schools, and community members to find educators deserving of our first annual Teacher of the Year Award and its $10,000 prize.
-We narrowed the pool of candidates and assembled a panel of expert judges to vote on the Teacher of the Year finalists.
-After reading through packages of nomination materials supporting each teacher that included essays from principals, assistant principals, colleagues, parents, and current and former students as well as each teacher’s résumé, these judges selected their top three candidates in ranked order, based on criteria including each teacher’s ability to inspire students to learn; demonstrate leadership within the school and community; develop cooperative relationships with parents; master knowledge of their subject matter; and their overall impression of the teacher’s accomplishments.
+Northern Virginia Magazine polled readers, schools, and community members to find educators deserving of our Teacher of the Year Award and its $10,000 prize.
+We narrowed the pool of nominees and assembled a panel of expert judges to vote on the finalists.
+After reading through each teacher’s supporting materials, which included essays from principals, assistant principals, colleagues, parents, and current and former students, as well as each teacher’s résumé, the judges each selected their top three candidates in ranked order.
+The criteria included each teacher’s ability to inspire students to learn; demonstrate leadership within the school and community; develop cooperative relationships with parents; and master knowledge of their subject matter, in addition to their overall impression of the educator’s accomplishments.

 Meet the Judges

-Alexander has served in PTA leadership roles at the local, county, and state level.
-She is passionate about building strong school communities through family engagement and by advocating for resources to improve student success and well-being.
+Alexander has served in PTA roles at the local, county, state, and national level.
+She is committed to building thriving school communities through family engagement and by advocating for resources to improve student success and well-being.

 Executive Director, Virginia Association of Elementary School Principals

 A lifelong educator with 36 years in Virginia Beach City Public Schools, Barton-Arnold spent 18 years as an elementary principal.
-She was elected to her position in September 2021.
+She was elected to her position at VAESP in September 2021.

-Executive Associate Professor and Director, Executive Ed.D.
-Programs, The College of William & Mary
+Director, Executive Ed.D.
+Programs, William & Mary School of Education

 James J. Fedderman